junxit/us-congress-bills-113/bill.md

     - **(A)** the performance of the Department of Veterans Affairs involving the prime contractors; and
     - **(B)** the compliance of the Department with the Federal Acquisition Regulation, including the VA Acquisition Regulation;
   - **(2)** advise and assist the Department in any construction-related activity at the project, including the approval of change-order requests for the purpose of achieving a timely completion of the project; and
-  - **(3)** recommend to the Department best construction practices to improve operations for the project.
+  - **(3)** conduct independent technical reviews and recommend to the Department best construction practices to improve operations for the project.
 - **(c)** *Plans and report*
   - **(1)** *Completion plans* Not later than 90 days after being appointed under subsection (a), a special project manager shall submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate detailed plans of the covered project for which the special project manager is so appointed.
   - **(2)** *Progress reports* Not later than 180 days after being appointed under subsection (a), and each 180-day period thereafter until the date on which the covered project is completed, a special project manager shall submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a report detailing the progress of the covered project for which the special project manager is so appointed.
 Each report shall include—